 WARNING: PLEASE STORE IN A DARK PLACE AS SOON AS YOU GET THIS PRODUCT!
 DRAWER IS THE BEST PLACE FOR IT!
 DO NOT EXPOSE TO EXCESSIVE LIGHT OR ANY HEAT!

 Please keep it in mouth for a bit for the LSD to soak through the tongue for maximum effect!
 Do not chew and swallow right away!

 Lysergic acid diethylamide (LSD), also known as acid, is a psychedelic drug known for its psychedelic effects.
 This may include altered awareness of the surroundings, perceptions, and feelings as well as sensations and images that seem real though they are not.
 It is used mainly as a recreational drug and for spiritual reasons.

-WARNING: IF YOU ARE NEW TO LSD, PLEASE TRY ONE TAB OF OUR OTHER LSD PRODUCT FIRST!
-PLEASE DO NOT HANDLE WITH BARE HANDS!
+WARNING: IF YOU ARE NEW TO LSD, PLEASE DO NOT HANDLE WITH BARE HANDS!
 ALWAYS USE TWEEZERS!

 What is LSD?

 D-Lysergic Acid Diethylamide or ‘LSD’ is part of the pharmacological group known as “classical hallucinogens” or “psychedelics”, which share its chemical structure with psilocybin and dimethyltryptamine (DMT) as a variant of indolamine (chemical structure similar to the neurotransmitter serotonin).

 • LSD is the most potent and notorious of the hallucinogens, and the one that brought this class of drugs into the public eye in the 1960’s.
 LSD was originally synthesized from ergot alkaloids extracted from the ergot fungus Claviceps purpurea.